PacificBiosciences/pbmm2/README.md

 have a ConsensusReadSet as input wrapped in a datastore, `CCS` preset is automatically used.

 ## Full Changelog

+ * **0.10.1**:
+   * Idempotence.
+Alignment of alignments results in identical alignments
+   * Use different technique to get tmpfile pipe
+   * Median filter does not log to DEBUG

+ * 0.10.0:
+   * Add `--preset CCS`
+   * Allow disabling of homopolymer-compressed k-mer `-u`
+   * Adjust concordance metric to be identical to SMRT Link
+   * Add reference fasta to dataset output
+   * Output run timings and peak memory
+   * Change CLI UX
+   * No overlapping query intervals
+   * Use BioSample or WellSample name from input dataset
+   * Drop fake @SQ checksum
+   * Add `SA` tag

  * 0.9.0:
    * Add `--sort`